Carlton Cuse: Colony (2016–2018)

 Cuse and Ryan Condal served as creators, showrunners, and executive producers of Colony for the USA Network, a co-production between Legendary Television and Universal Cable Prods.
 Colony "is a family drama/thriller about life in Los Angeles after a mysterious 'foreign' occupation, and the efforts by the proxy government to crush the growing resistance movement."
 Academy Award-winning Argentinian director Juan José Campanella directed the pilot.
 Colony stars Josh Holloway and Sarah Wayne Callies.
 The ten episode first season of Colony premiered on January 14, 2016.
 On February 4, 2016, USA Network renewed Colony for a second season, ordering thirteen episodes.
 Colony was among the Top 10 scripted first season dramas on ad-supported cable.
 In season 2, Colony was the number one cable scripted series on Thursday nights in total viewers.
 On April 4, 2017, Colony was renewed for a third season (which ended up being the last due to cancellation), with production moving from Los Angeles to Vancouver.
 Overall, Colony earned a 92% on Rotten Tomatoes for its three season run.

+Despite declining viewership and its cancellation after three seasons, Colony has been retrospectively reassessed as an underappreciated science-fiction series.
+Author Stephen King praised the show during its original run, describing it as “smart, suspenseful, subversive… [and] thought-provoking.”
+In later interviews following the show’s cancellation, star Josh Holloway stated that the series was originally planned to run five or six seasons and would have culminated in a large-scale intergalactic conflict, noting that the abrupt ending was “heartbreaking,” while also acknowledging the show’s enduring following due to its writing quality.